Resilience and the Role of Universities through RISE

 Resilience Roundtables on Actionable Science Solutions

 In Fall 2018, NCSE launched a series of regional Resilience Roundtables in collaboration with universities.
 The inaugural roundtable was co-hosted by the University of Colorado Boulder.
 The goal of these roundtables is to convene scientists and decision-makers to consider the possibilities of accelerated impact, relevancy, and resources through collaboration and advance planning at a local scale.
-NCSE’s resilience work supports universities to become key partners for local and state governments, utilities, planners, and more, growing their institutional infrastructure to connect closely with decision-makers.
-The concept behind the NCSE Resilience Roundtables grew from a recognition of the unique role that we can play as conveners.
+The NCSE resilience work supports universities to become key partners for local and state governments, utilities, planners, and more, growing their institutional infrastructure to connect closely with decision-makers.
+The concept behind the NCSE Resilience Roundtables grew from recognition of the unique role that we can play as conveners.
 Specifically, the goals of these roundtables are to:

-Catalyze conversations that bridge the science-policy interface
+Catalyze conversations that bridge the science-policy interface;

-Foster cross-campus communication on resilience work, convening across departments to bring diverse scientific perspectives to decision-makers
+Foster cross-campus communication on resilience work, convening across departments to bring diverse scientific perspectives to decision-makers;

-Empower university scientists and administrators to make connections that build lasting partnerships with local governments and state-level decision-makers to further community resilience
+Empower university scientists and administrators to make connections that build lasting partnerships with local governments and state-level decision-makers to further community resilience.

 To learn more or to host a NCSE Resilience Roundtable, please contact email@example.com.

 In the lead up to the Annual Conference, NCSE hosted a three-part webinar series in partnership with the Security and Sustainability Forum and Arizona State University.
 The series explored science-based decision-making for local government, policy, and finance linked to the theme of Sustainable Infrastructure and Resilience.
-Visit the webinars page for more information and to watch recordings.
+Please visit the webinars page for more information and to watch recordings.